-Over the years the government has offered a range of tax credits and relief options, from rental payments to bin charges.
-However, tax credits are often gradually phased out every few years.
-This constant change can be confusing, and so to help we’ve decided to detail some of the tax credits you can currently still avail of.
+Over the years the government has offered a range of tax credits and relief options, from private pensions to medical expenses.
+We have decided to detail some of the tax credits you can currently still avail of.

 However, if you’re claiming for these expenses on your health insurance, or receiving any compensation payments, then you cannot claim tax back on the amount already claimed.
-If you have to cover the cost of nursing home fees, these fees are allowable at the higher rate of tax.
+If you cover the cost of nursing home fees for a relative, these fees are allowable at the higher rate of tax.
 This infographic highlights everything you need to know about claiming tax back on medical expenses: Claiming Tax Back on Medical Expenses

 Dental expenses qualify for tax relief if they are non-routine procedures.
 These include crowns, braces, root canals, veneers, surgical extraction of impacted wisdom teeth and bridgework.
 A Med 2 Form must be obtained from your Dentist to claim back on these expenses.